Yuseldin/react-todo/README.md

-# Getting Started with Create React App
+# React To Do List

-Basic To Do list using React
+Basic To Do list using React.
+-Filter completed
+-Delete items
+-Local storage